emlun/fraktal/README.md

 The following is subject to change.

-- Mouse click: Center view
+- Mouse drag: Pan view
 - Mouse wheel up: Zoom in
 - Mouse wheel down: Zoom out